DomenicoTanzarella/predictingEuro24winner/README.md

 Machine Learning is at the peak of the hype cycle, but still hard to understand for most people.
 Conversely, Soccer is an extremely popular, followed and well understood sport

-Leveraging people interest in this popular sport and the Hype of Machine Learning the hope is to drive more interest into technologies like ML and AI.
+Leveraging people interest in this popular sport and the Hype of Machine Learning, my goal is to drive more interest into technologies like ML and AI by providing a fun example of ML application in a popular field.

 #### Research Question